 Yandex Cloud

-The security profile connection method depends on who manages the Yandex Application Load Balancer load balancer:
+The way you connect a security profile depends on who manages the Yandex Application Load Balancer:

 Warning

-Annotation is the only way for an Ingress controller to connect the security profile.
+Annotation is the only way to connect a security profile for the ingress controller.

-If you connect the profile via the Yandex Cloud interfaces and then update the Ingress resource, the Ingress controller will disable the support of the security profile due to the lack of annotation.
+If you connect the profile via the Yandex Cloud interfaces and then update the Ingress resource, the ingress controller will disable support for the security profile due to the lack of annotation.

-To learn more about Ingress controller settings, see the Yandex Managed Service for Kubernetes documentation.
+To learn more about the ingress controller settings, see the Yandex Managed Service for Kubernetes documentation.

 Note